BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 Example defline: “>Unique_Sample_Identifier: yourSampleID| Unique_Sequence_Identifier: yourSampleID-segmentNumber”

 There are two ways to select input sequences for analysis:
-* Use Enter Sequence option to paste one or more protein sequence in FASTA format.
+* Use the Enter Sequence option to paste one or more protein sequence in FASTA format.

 ![Figure 5](./images/fig5.png "Figure 5")

-* Select FASTA File: This option allows users to select custom sequence(s) file in a FASTA format.
-Users can select FASTA files which are already uploaded in the workspace [2a] or they can upload their own [2b].
+* Select FASTA File: This option allows selection of custom sequence(s) file in a FASTA format.
+Also, you can select FASTA files which are already uploaded in the workspace [2a] or upload your own [2b].

 ![Figure 6](./images/fig6.png "Figure 6")

 ![Figure 7](./images/fig7.png "Figure 7")

 3\.
 Provide a metadata file in CSV format.
-You can find the metadata template, field definitions, data types and formats [here](https://www.bv-brc.org/workspace/mkuscuog@bvbrc/BV-BRC Templates/).
+The metadata template, field definitions, data types and formats are available [here](https://www.bv-brc.org/workspace/mkuscuog@bvbrc/BV-BRC Templates/).

 4\.
 To specify output parameters, select an output folder in their workbench or create one if an appropriate folder is not available (red arrow).
-Users will also be prompted to specify an “Output Name” (red box) for the job result, before the job can be submitted.
+You will also be prompted to specify an “Output Name” (red box) for the job result, before the job can be submitted.

 ![Figure 8](./images/fig8.png "Figure 8")